Denis Cotter: Paradiso

+Teaching

-Cotter is also a cookery teacher, and has taught at schools in Ireland such as The Tannery in Dungarvan, Co.
-Waterford, Ballymaloe Cookery School in Co.
-Cork and Donnybrook Fair in Dublin, as well as stints in the Stratford Chefs School and Jill's Table in Ontario, Canada.
+Cotter is also a cookery teacher, and has taught at schools in Ireland such as The Tannery in Dungarvan, County Waterford, Ballymaloe Cookery School in County Cork and Donnybrook Fair in Dublin, as well as stints in the Stratford Chefs School and Jill's Table in Ontario, Canada.

+Guerrilla Gourmet

 In February 2008, Cotter featured in the third episode of Guerrilla Gourmet, a television series which had six professional chefs attempt to set up their own temporary restaurant in an unusual location.
 Cotter's challenge saw him construct a "Gary Larson-esque world where he turns reality inside out" – he established a vegetarian restaurant in the sale yard of Bandon Mart to attract local beef farmers to try his vegetarian options.
 Cotter's challenge was all the more trying for him because he possesses a fear of cattle.

 Awards

 Cotter was named "Chef of the Year" by the Irish magazine 'Food & Wine' in 2005, and "Best Chef in Cork" by the Restaurants Association of Ireland in 2009.
-Café Paradiso is listed in the "Bridgestone 100 Best Places to Eat in Ireland" guidebook.
+As of 2011, Café Paradiso was listed in the "Bridgestone 100 Best Places to Eat in Ireland" guidebook.
 It was voted "Best Restaurant in Munster" by the readers of 'Food & Wine' magazine in 2001, and the restaurant was also voted "Restaurant of the Year" by Les Routiers Ireland in 2004.

 On 7 March 2009, the Irish Independent listed Cotter, alongside Neven Maguire of the MacNean Restaurant, Brian McCann of Shu and Martin Shanahan of Fishy Fishy Cafe, as a chef whom many would be surprised to learn has no Michelin stars to his name and never has had.
-At the time there were only six restaurants in possession of this accolade and all of them were in Dublin.
+At the time, there were only six restaurants in possession of this accolade and all of them were in Dublin.